F33RNI/Liberty-Way/README.md

-"setpoint_x",              absolute value of pid regulation (x) "setpoint_y",              absolute value of pid regulation (y) "setpoint_yaw",              absolute value of pid regulation (angle) "data_suffix_1",          first unique ASCII symbol that shows the end of the package "data_suffix_2",          second unique ASCII symbol that shows the end of the package "push_osd_after_frames",           after how many frames the image is being sent to the web-page
+"setpoint_x",              absolute value of pid regulation (x) "setpoint_y",              absolute value of pid regulation (y) "setpoint_yaw",              absolute value of pid regulation (angle) "data_suffix_1",          first of the unique ASCII pair symbols that show the end of the package "data_suffix_2",          second of the unique ASCII pair symbols that show the end of the package "push_osd_after_frames",           after how many frames the image is being sent to the web-page
 ```